HomeSoft Contact Lenses

 What happens after a contact fitting?

 This information helps your eye doctor make guided decisions about the type and modality of contact lenses you should wear.
 After the fitting, you will receive sample contact lenses to try.
-Typically, patients wear these temporary contacts for up to two weeks before reporting their feedback.
+Typically, our patients in Fort Lauderdale wear these temporary contacts for up to two weeks before reporting their feedback.
 If the lenses were uncomfortable or created other problems, then the doctor may suggest another type to try.
 After identifying the right fit and visual correction, you will receive your full prescription and first supply of lenses.

 Do you want to leave glasses behind and make the transition to contacts?
 Weston Contact Lens Institute, a leading provider in South Florida, specializing in various contact fitting.
 We are just a phone call away!